timmonfette1/NoIntroSetExtractor/README.md

 All original zip archives will be deleted, all that will be left will be each individual ROM in it's appropriate, alphabetized, directory.

 ## Setup
-Before you can run this script, you'll need to have 7-Zip installed (honestly, if you're extracting files without 7-Zip, you're messing up any way).
+Before you can run this script, you'll need to have 7-Zip installed (honestly, if you're extracting files without 7-Zip, you're messing up).
 You can find 7-Zip [on the official website](https://www.7-zip.org/).<br/><br/>
 After installing 7-Zip if you don't already have it, there are 3 vairables you need to set yourself in the script to make it run successfully:
 ```
 SET SourceDir=